-A good research proposal may be the deciding factor between acceptance and approval into your desired program or finding yourself back at the drawing board.
+A good PhD research proposal may be the deciding factor between acceptance and approval into your desired program or finding yourself back at the drawing board.
+Being accepted for a PhD placement is no easy task, and this is why your PhD proposal needs to truly stand out among a sea of submissions.

 That’s why a PhD research proposal is important: It formally outlines the intended research, including methodology, timeline, feasibility, and many other factors that need to be taken into consideration.